lupyuen/lupyuen.github.io/src/ci3.md

   We need someone familiar with Intel Macs to clean up the macOS Jobs.

   (See this [__macOS Log__](https://github.com/NuttX/nuttx/actions/runs/11630100298/job/32388421934) and [__Another Log__](https://github.com/NuttX/nuttx/actions/runs/11630100298/job/32388422211))

+- That's why we moved the macOS Builds to the __NuttX Mirror Repo__, which won't be charged to NuttX Project.

   [(Discussion here)](https://github.com/apache/nuttx/issues/14598)